Moderating Live Video Interviews

 You can read our Live Video Interview Backroom article for more information on the backroom of Live Video Interviews!

-9. The Participant Menu is where you can see everyone who is attending the meeting, including the participant, Translators, and Backroom Observers.
-Clicking on the participants name will automatically open the chat window.
-Hosts also have the ability to force mute participants and the backroom from this menu.
+8. Participant Menu: This is where you can see everyone who is attending the meeting, including the participant, Translators, and Backroom Observers.
+Clicking on the participant’s name will automatically open the chat window.
+Hosts also have the ability to force mute participants and the backroom from this menu, as well as remove any participants from the session.